 I am a PhD candidate in the Department of Organismic and Evolutionary Biology at Harvard University, with a secondary field in Computational Science and Engineering.
 I'm in the Andrew Biewener and Stephanie Pierce labs, where I study locomotor biomechanics, macroevolution, and data science.

-My dissertation work focuses on how and why fossil horses reduced their digits.
-Their remarkable diversity, densely sampled fossil record, and extant relatives allow me to investigate these questions at two scales: first, the detailed relationships between individual morphology and biomechanics, and second, the large-scale patterns of digit reduction through time.
+My dissertation focuses on how and why fossil horses reduced their digits.
+Their remarkable diversity, densely sampled fossil record, and extant relatives allow me to investigate these questions at two scales: first, the relationship between individual morphology and biomechanics, and second, the large-scale patterns of digit reduction through time.

 This research draws from both paleobiological and modern experimental approaches.
 I work in R and Python for data processing and statistical analyses.
 Techniques range from characterizing the kinetics and kinematics of tapir locomotion to finite element modeling of distal limbs in fossil horse species.